Colorado Child Custody Laws: Unwed Parents

 When can I seek paternity?

 Paternity can be sought any time before the child turns 18.
 In some cases that age limit is extended to 21.
 Fathers can seek paternity even if they don't live in the same state as their child.

 Child custody and parenting time are separate decisions from paternity.
 Establishing paternity makes you the child's father in the eyes of the law.
 This gives you the legal standing to pursue more involvement in your child's life.
 Paternity is an important prerequisite to these types of cases.

 Will I automatically have to pay child support?

 No. Like custody, child support is a separate decision.
 While establishing paternity opens the door, the court will determine all of the circumstances at play before requiring a father to pay child support.

 What is my first step?

 If you're curious about your rights as a father, or about establishing paternity of your child, contact the Law Office of Alexandra White, PC.
 We'll work with you to help you understand your options and do what is right for your family.
-Give us a call at (303) 647-4245 to schedule a consultation.
+Give us a call at (303) 647-4245 to schedule a free consultation.